Common Things People Forget: How Working Memory Problems Affect Daily Life

 Do another activity during those two minutes (scroll your phone, read, clean).

-After the timer goes off, try to recall all three items without looking.
+After the timer goes off, try to grab all three items from memory without looking.

 Now try it again with four or five items.
 If your memory consistently drops items, or if remembering felt mentally effortful, it may be a clue that your working memory is under strain.